owid/etl/docs/guides/data-work/update-data.md

   - 👷 Staff
 ---

-# Update data: Quick guide
+# Update data

+!!! tip "Quick summary guide"
     In a nutshell, these are the steps to follow:

     - Create a "reference" git branch.
     - Use the ETL Dashboard to create new versions of the steps (by duplicating the old ones).
     - Commit the new files (without any further changes, and without committing changes to the dag) and push them to the "reference" branch.
     - Create a "review" branch (which is a sub-branch of the "reference" branch).
 This will also create a staging server where your chart work will take place.
     - Adapt the code of the new steps and ensure ETL (e.g. `etlr step-names --grapher`) can execute them successfully.
     - Commit changes to the code to the "review" branch.
     - Use Indicator Upgrader to update the charts (so they use the new variables instead of the old ones).
         - If needed, adapt existing charts or create new ones on the staging server.
     - Archive old steps (i.e. move old steps from the dag to the archive dag).
     - Commit all your final work to the "review" branch, and set your PR (merging "review" to "reference") to be ready for reviewed.
         - Make any further changes, if any is suggested by the reviewer.
     - Once approved, edit your PR, so that it merges "review" to "master", and merge the PR.
     - Archive old grapher dataset(s).
     - Announce your update.

-# Update data: Full guide
 This guide explains the general workflow to update a dataset that already exists in ETL.

 For simplicity, let's go through it with a real example: Assume you have to update the "Near-surface temperature anomaly" dataset, by the Met Office Hadley Centre.

 This guide assumes you have already a working installation of `etl`, and use VSCode with the appropriate configuration and plugins.